Azure/azure-powershell/src/DigitalTwins/docs/Az.DigitalTwins.md

 Get the description of an existing time series database connection.

 ### [New-AzDigitalTwinsEndpoint](New-AzDigitalTwinsEndpoint.md)
-Create or update DigitalTwinsInstance endpoint.
+Create DigitalTwinsInstance endpoint.

 ### [New-AzDigitalTwinsInstance](New-AzDigitalTwinsInstance.md)
-Create or update the metadata of a DigitalTwinsInstance.
+Create the metadata of a DigitalTwinsInstance.
 The usual pattern to modify a property is to retrieve the DigitalTwinsInstance and security metadata, and then combine them with the modified values in a new body to update the DigitalTwinsInstance.

 ### [New-AzDigitalTwinsPrivateEndpointConnection](New-AzDigitalTwinsPrivateEndpointConnection.md)